+Where and why did we miss?
+Was it worth the risk, but lacked the payoff?How can we improve?
 Who’s going to take ownership/responsibility to grow us in that area?

+That’s it.
 I am always amazed at the level of feedback and growth that can come from such simple questions, and when the right people in the room give honest and helpful critique and evaluation.
 When we lay our pride down, are committed to our growth and development, and hold Artist and Servant in the same hand.
 And when we know what we are called to accomplish and actually hold ourselves to it.

 Are you a part of a Creative Team in your Church, Company, or Organization?
 Do you have regular / consistent times for evaluation and critique?
 Do you have a clear process for evaluation or critique?How can you share / implement these ideas into your creative team / process?